ds4se/chapters/andymeneely/security_gotchas.md

 You might be tempted to assume that admitting your precious software product has vulnerabilities is a liability to your everyday business.
 The company brand is at stake!
 Why let a few wrong lines of code make such a big deal?

-However, companies have matured beyond the non-admitting approach to practice Responsible Disclosure, that is, disclosing the details about a vulnerability after it is has been fixed.
-Responsible Disclosure has led to a variety of benefits, such as the current cultural shift to the assumption that having vulnerabilities is normal.
-In fact, the practice of Responsible Disclosure has been a significant driver in modern vulnerability research as developers can learn from each other's mistakes.
+However, companies have matured beyond the non-admitting approach to practice responsible disclosure, that is, disclosing the details about a vulnerability after it is has been fixed.
+Responsible disclosure has led to a variety of benefits, such as the current cultural shift to the assumption that having vulnerabilities is normal.
+In fact, the practice of responsible disclosure has been a significant driver in modern vulnerability research as developers can learn from each other's mistakes.

 Thus, many products may have only a recent track record of having vulnerabilities.
 Does that mean they were secure before?
 No. Nobody was keeping track, and the fact that vulnerabilities are now being cataloged is actually a sign of maturity.